GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 Not all of these may be needed, this was we had last time we checked.
 You want to avoid using lots of brew libraries as the compile options may find those instead of the ones we've built into the scripts, but we do try to hard code to our specific library versions.

+You should have FileMaker Pro and/or Server installed before starting to build anything - the plugin build process will copy the built plugin to the Pro Extensions folder ready to test.

 It shouldn't matter where you put the local version of the repository, but we put it at ~/Documents/GitHub :

     cd ~